Natural Resources

 Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
 Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site:

-State and local noxious weeds, Kentucky bluegrass, smooth bromegrass, Russian olive -
+State and local noxious species, Kentucky bluegrass, smooth bromegrass, crested wheatgrass, quackgrass, Eastern red cedar/juniper and Russian olive. -

 Perennial plant reproductive capability: